kdheepak/kdheepak.github.io/content/23-technical_writing.md

 This includes equations, tables, citations, references, images, lists, tikz diagrams etc.
 The bad news is that if you do decide to use \LaTeX\ syntax, you are still writing \LaTeX\ (although a lot less of it), and you have lost complete HTML and DOCX conversion capability.
 <!-- END SLIDES -->
-Also, Markdown / Pandoc (currently) does not support splitting the source document across multiple files.
+Also, Markdown / Pandoc does not support splitting the source document across multiple files.
 This was not as much a deal breaker for me, since the markup is pretty light and having it all in a single file is fine for a technical paper.
 However, for large reports extending hundreds of pages this may be a issue.
-There are workarounds for this, however they are not perfectly clean.
+There are workarounds for this (see next section), however they may be a bit of a hassle.

 <!-- BEGIN SLIDES -->

 # Bending Markdown to your will

-Fortunately, some of the problems I mentioned in the previous section can be solved using an excellent feature of pandoc.
+Fortunately, some of the problems I mentioned in the previous section can be solved using an excellent feature of Pandoc - filters!
 <!-- END SLIDES -->
-Remember the filter argument for pandoc?
 You can write your own custom filter, and you can use it to parse certain blocks in a custom fashion.
+For most people this will not be necessary since Pandoc is feature complete, and when a specific need arises^[The features for references for figures, equations and tables are all python `pandocfilters` packages written by the one person [@duck_github].
+There is a two year long standing discussion on cross references [@_pandoc-1] that the curious reader is referred to.] the community has often provided a custom filter that does the job.
-For most people this will not be necessary since Pandoc is feature compelete and constantly being developed But if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.
+But if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.
 <!-- BEGIN SLIDES -->
 There is even a python package called `pandocfilters` that allows you to walk the AST and parse specific formats or keys.
 It is very powerful, and can offer unique ways to expand on pandoc's functionality.
-I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this [post](kdheepak.com/blog/active-reactive-and-apparent-power.html).
+I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this [post](http://kdheepak.com/blog/active-reactive-and-apparent-power.html).

 <!-- END SLIDES -->